digitalist-se/redash-helm/README.md

 ## Prerequisites

 - At least 3 GB of RAM available on your cluster
-- Kubernetes 1.9+ with Beta APIs enabled
+- Kubernetes 1.16+ (support for earlier version in progress)
 - PV provisioner support in the underlying infrastructure

 ## Installing the Chart